Alan-Foster/Alan-Foster-Reddit-Rules-Template/README.md

 # Alan-Foster-Reddit-Rules-Template
-A template of [SFW Content Rules](https://github.com/Alan-Foster/Alan-Foster-Reddit-Rules-Template?tab=readme-ov-file#sfw-communities-quick-links), SAFE SPACE RULES and [NSFW Content Rules](https://github.com/Alan-Foster/Alan-Foster-Reddit-Rules-Template?tab=readme-ov-file#nsfw-18-communities-quick-links) to establish high-quality, comprehensive guidelines for your communities.
+A template of [SFW Content Rules](https://github.com/Alan-Foster/Alan-Foster-Reddit-Rules-Template?tab=readme-ov-file#sfw-communities-quick-links) and [NSFW Content Rules](https://github.com/Alan-Foster/Alan-Foster-Reddit-Rules-Template?tab=readme-ov-file#nsfw-18-communities-quick-links) to establish high-quality, comprehensive guidelines for your communities.
 Many communities have rules that fail to encompass all rule violations or are inconsistent across communities.
 This rule list is designed to be a master template by which the SFW subreddits can standardize how violations are enforced.
-Designed for communities with discussion-based rulesets or content-driven rulesets, updated and maintained to cover as many edge cases as possible.
+Designed for communities with content-based or safe space structures, updated and maintained to cover as many edge cases as possible.

 > [!IMPORTANT]
 > ## SFW Communities Quick Links